vatesfr/xen-orchestra/.github/ISSUE_TEMPLATE/bug_report.md

 If XO from the sources:

-- Provide **your commit the commit number**.
+- Provide **your commit number**.
 If it's older than a week, we won't investigate
 - Don't forget to [read this first](https://xen-orchestra.com/docs/community.html)
 - As well as follow [this guide](https://xen-orchestra.com/docs/community.html#report-a-bug)